SEL-Columbia/sequencer/README.md

 NetworkPlan
 ===========

-Python library for sequencing the output of Network Planner cvs and shape file outputs
+Python library for sequencing the output of Network Planner csv's and shape file outputs